codio/site/source/docs/back-end/do-server.html.markdown

 Now we'll move on to how you would normally work in development.

 ##Deploy & Preview
-If you are using an SFTP or FTP deployment target (RYSNC is better) then you should be careful using Deplpy & Preview as it will always deploy your entire project first.
+If you are using an SFTP or FTP deployment target (RYSNC is better) then you should be careful using Deploy & Preview as it will always deploy your entire project first.
 RSYNC only needs to deploy the modified files.

 Working with the Preview button in the menu bar makes the whole [development and preview workflow](/docs/inline-preview) really effortless.